ducin/ducin.dev/posts/ddd-is-not-about-technology.md

 ## Wrap up

 **DDD is not about technology itself**.
 Technology (**tactical DDD**) is there *only* to implement and/or modularize the domain we are exploring (**strategic DDD**).
 And exploring the domain is what matter the most.

+Here's a quote that sums it up perfectly and extracts the essence of what DDD is about:

+> Remember that all we do or use should nurture collaboration and building shared understanding - as long as we are able to catalyze collaboration and fill up each other minds with proper models - we do it correctly.
+DDD is first and foremost about working together.

+― [Damian Płaza](https://www.linkedin.com/in/damian-plaza/), expert in DDD and a [great storyteller](https://talesfrom.dev/)